sohailthanveersk/Panic-Attack-Therapy-Prediction/README.md

 The project performs data preprocessing, exploratory data analysis, feature encoding, model training, and performance evaluation using Support Vector Machine (SVM) and XGBoost classifiers.

-> **Disclaimer:** This is an academic/portfolio project and is not a medical diagnostic or treatment system.

 ## Objective

 The objective of this project is to analyze panic-attack-related factors and build a classification model capable of predicting whether therapy may be required.